Bravark/deserialize-swap-sdk/README.md

 # Swap SDK

-The **Swap SDK** is a TypeScript library that simplifies interacting with a Solana swap endpoint.
-It abstracts away the low-level details of converting between Solana types (e.g., `PublicKey`, `Keypair`) and the API’s JSON formats.
+The **Swap SDK** is a TypeScript library that simplifies interacting with a Deserialize swap endpoint.
+It abstracts away the low-level details of converting between SVM types (e.g., `PublicKey`, `Keypair`) and the API’s JSON formats.
 Use it to easily construct swap transactions or retrieve underlying instructions for advanced scenarios.

 ## Features

 - **Simple API:**
-  Accepts Solana `PublicKey` objects and numerical amounts while handling all necessary conversions.
+  Accepts SVM `PublicKey` objects and numerical amounts while handling all necessary conversions.
 - **Transaction Deserialization & Signing:**
   Automatically converts a base64-encoded transaction from the API into a `VersionedTransaction` and applies signatures.
 - **Flexible Usage:**